orchestra-code/spyglasses-next/DEPLOYMENT.md

 Choose the approach that best fits your needs:
 - Use chaining when you want to run middlewares in sequence and potentially stop early
 - Use composition when you want to run middlewares in parallel and combine their results

+Not sure which you need?
+Chaining is the more common pattern, so unless you know you need composition, use chaining.

 ## Troubleshooting